Five types of hairbands including elastic ties scrunchies and hair tie bracelets compared by a cosmetologist The Pixie Garden

 When Fabric Wraps Fail

 I see clients disappointed with fabric wraps because they expected functional performance that these accessories can't deliver.
-If you're working out, dancing, or doing any vigorous activity, fabric wraps will slip.
-The smooth texture of fine or freshly washed hair provides even less grip, making slippage almost inevitable.
+If you're working out, dancing, or doing any vigorous activity, fabric wraps will slip, and on fine or freshly washed hair they slip sooner.
+For everyday wear, skincare and makeup they hold reliably when positioned about an inch behind the hairline; it is high-impact activity that calls for a silicone-grip sport band instead.

 Strategic Use in Styling